JacksonKuo/blog/_posts/2026-4-19-terraform-gcp-dts.markdown

 I'm not going to lie, i still don't fully understand how all this works... but some how it works in my instance

+# Finetuning Permissions
 I might not need these:
 * dts_bq_editor — custom SA doesn't need dataEditor, only datasets.get and datasets.update
 * dts_agent_bq_editor_repos — DTS grants this automatically
 * dts_agent_bq_editor_visibility — DTS grants this automatically

+> 5/26/26 - double confirmed in another environment, the above terraform was not needed.[^7] [^8]

+Chatting with Claude:

 > If DTS automatically grants dataset-level dataEditor to the default DTS SA at transfer creation time, your table-level restrictions are effectively bypassed by that broader grant